espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit.rst

 .. note::

     1. The ESP32 pins GPIO16 and GPIO17 are not broken out to the ESP32-WROVER-E module and therefore not available for use.
-If you need to use these pins, please solder a module without PSRAM memory inside, e.g. the ESP32-WROOM-32D or ESP32-SOLO-1.
+If you need to use these pins, please solder a module without PSRAM memory inside, e.g., the ESP32-WROOM-32D or ESP32-SOLO-1.

     2. Functionality depends on the settings of the `Function Switch`_.